-Nasal Polyps Specialist in Federal Way and Auburn, WA
+Nasal Polyps Doctor in Federal Way and Auburn, WA

 Small nasal polyps don’t always cause symptoms, so it's common for patients to not even know they have them.
 However, nasal polyps can expand and become large enough to affect your breathing and sense of smell.
-That's why it’s important to see a sinus specialist at Surgical Associates Northwest before nasal polyps progress.
-The practice has locations in Federal Way and Auburn, Washington and are conveniently located to patients in neary areas of Kent, Puyallup, Renton and Maple Valley.
-Call the nearest office or request your nasal polyp evaluation online.
+That's why it’s important to see our sinus specialist at Surgical Associates Northwest before nasal polyps progress.
+Our ENT clinics in Federal Way and Auburn, Washington are conveniently located to patients in the nearby areas of Kent, Puyallup, Renton, and Maple Valley.
+Call (253)833-4050 or request your nasal polyp evaluation online.

 What are Nasal Polyps?